rbuerki/Data-Engineering-Nanodegree/1_postgres_data_modeling_project/README.md

 # Project: Data Modeling with Postgres

-The goal of this project ist to develop an ETL pipeline for analyzing data for a music streaming app.
-This project creates a **star-schema Postgres database** from a directory of JSON files, containing logs on user activity and metadata on the songs in the app.
+The goal of this project ist to develop a simple ETL pipeline for analyzing data for a music streaming app (called "sparkify").
+We create a **star-schema Postgres database** which is populated with data from a local directory of JSON files, containing logs on user activity and metadata on the songs in the app.

 ## Input data